Simulating open quantum systems by applying SU(4) to quantum master equations: SU(4) Algebra

-Although this list, Eq.~(\ref{super}), contains 18 operator definitions, only 15 of them are independent (it is possible to write $\mathcal{N}_3$, $\mathcal{U}_3$, $\mathcal{V}_3$ in terms of the others).
-One can demonstrate that the 15 remaining superoperators are linear combinations of the familiar Gell-Mann matrices that are the generators of the {\em SU}(4) group, $\lambda_1,...,\lambda_{15}$~\cite{supp:Pfeifer03}.
-In order to see this, consider first the fundamental one atom case, where we interpret the $2\times2$ density matrix as a $4\times1$ vector in the representing vector space ({\em i.e.}~Liouville space).
+In order to see how the superoperators~[Eq.~(\ref{super})] are related to generators of the {\em SU}(4) group~(Gell-Mann matrices), consider first the fundamental one atom case.
+We interpret the $2\times2$ density matrix as a $4\times1$ vector in the representing vector space ({\em i.e.}~Liouville space).